Zev-se/zev.se/zev/content/posts/Building_a_voron_2.4.md

 ### Larger issues
 - The mounting of the DIN rails are different in the Voron setup.
 This was by far the most anoying thing in the whole build.
 I of course did not notice this before trying to mounting the A and B motor cables.
 I had then spent some time tidying thing up.
 Had to redo everything.
 Also one of the motors has to be turned for the PSU to fit.
 I have no idea why they choce to do it this way nor why the documentations is so poor.
 It just seems odd to not make this very clear and spend some time making sure the electrical configuration guide is very clear.
 In frustration I asked about this on the Discord but mostly got a "everyone knows the documentation from Formbot sucks".
 I hope the new kits will force an update.

     - This is what the Voron guide says on page, note where front and back is.
 ![](/images/voron_din_rails_mount.png)

-- This is the first page of the Formbot wiring, this is where your supposed to see that you've mounted the DIN-rails wring some 100 page earlier.
+    - This is the first page of the Formbot wiring, this is where your supposed to see that you've mounted the DIN-rails wrong some 100 page earlier.
 ![](/images/formbot_din_rail_mount.png)

     - This lead to everything needing remounting, you could probably smell the frustration
 ![](/images/din_rails_original_mount.jpeg)
 ![](/images/re-mounting.jpeg)
 ![](/images/Electrics_mounted.jpeg)

 - Here's the problem with the morots on the 300x300 size.
 This i fixed by turning the motor 90 degrees so that the cables are pointed upwards.
+If you look closly this is done in the image above.
 ![](/images/motor_cables_not_fitting.jpeg)

 - No mention to also drag neopixel cable, this you will probably find out after you've mounted everything making you have to redo the cable chains.
 If you have an octopus V1.1 it should be routed to the led pins, there should be three, this cable should be connected to the two on the USB-port side, with the 5V being closest to that side.
 They share ground with the rest of the board so that cable isn't needed.